 Economic stress in the markets brought on by the COVID-19 crisis that was felt globally at the onset of the pandemic has continued to ease during the current year.
 In this environment, the Group introduced proactive comprehensive measures to address and mitigate key financial issues arising from the situation, including compensating cost saving measures and reductions to discretionary capital or advertisement expenditure in the previous year.
 The Group continues to take measures to manage its liquidity carefully by implementing various controls in the 'treasury process' in order to satisfy its working capital needs, capital and marketing expenditure and other liquidity requirements associated with its existing operations.
-During the year the Group has seen significant recovery in the market which is reflected in higher revenues compared to previous year.
+During the year the Group has seen significant recovery in the market which is reflected in higher revenues compared to previous year due to lifting of travel restrictions in most of the world that were temporarily put on hold last year.
 Improved customer collections are reflective of better liquidity in the market and this trend is expected to continue with the easing of all COVID-19 related restrictions in the Group's major geographical market subsequent to the year end.
 As of the date of approval of these consolidated financial statements, the Group does not have any risk of going concern.